agaudinier/Gaudinier2018/README.md

 ###Code for R analysis and network files (Cytoscape and PDFs) from Gaudinier et al. 2018.

-This repository contains code for:
+This repository contains R code for:

 Root Phenotyping ANOVAs (Root_ANOVA.R)